openhab/openhab-addons/bundles/org.openhab.binding.tacmi/README.md

 | API Schema ID           | schemaId     | ID of the schema API page                                                                                     | 1-256                  |
 | Poll Interval           | pollInterval | Poll interval (in seconds) how often to poll the API Page                                                     | 1-300; default 10      |

 This thing doesn't need a bridge.
-Multiple of these things for different C.M.I.'s could be defined within a openHAB instance.
+Multiple of these things for different C.M.I.'s could be defined within an openHAB instance.

 ### TA C.M.I.
 CoE Connection